csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 The pipeline logic is largely separated from the execution environment configuration.
-Currentl to keep the set-up modular, we opt for container per tool, but if required for efficiency these could potentially be packaged in a single container.
+Currently to keep the set-up modular, we opt for container per tool, but if required for efficiency these could potentially be packaged in a single container.
 Below, we list several alternative ways of executing the same pipeline.

 ### Alternative ways of running the pipeline